Dziaders/posts-service/README.md

 # Posts Service

-This is a NestJS-based microservice for managing posts.
+This is a NestJS-based demo project for managing website posts.
 It supports basic CRUD operations and is intended to be part of a larger platform.

 ## Features
 - Create, Read, Update, Delete operations on `Post` entities.